 While mosquito control can be a challenge due to the various mosquito breeding sites that may be located in, or near, your neighborhood, as well as the ability of adult mosquitoes to travel up to three miles, we have a variety of management options available to minimize their presence and ability to reproduce around your home.

 With the recent outbreaks of the mosquito-transmitted West Nile virus and Zika virus in South Florida, Native Pest Management has helped educate the public regarding mosquito control and prevention through various community outreach efforts.
-Recently, Native Pest Management has been featured by The Palm Beach Daily News, The Palm Beach Post, and CBS News Channel 12.

 How to Identify Mosquito Bites

 If you are a local to South Florida you could likely identify a mosquito by sound, sight, and bite — but for some people, it is not that easy to identify.
 For those of you who aren’t as familiar with mosquitoes, they are flying bugs that are roughly one quarter to half an inch in size.

 Mosquitoes have two wings, long legs, and a hairy, curved, body that features a long proboscis.
 While there are a great number of mosquito species that you might come in contact with here in South Florida, the only physical feature that differentiates the pest is their color.

 If you have an infestation, you might notice that it is hard to sit outside for long periods of time without being bit often.
 In more severe cases, you might see a physical “cloud” of mosquitoes as they cluster together in flight.